Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Modelling Framework

 \subsection{Numerical validation of the theory on a small street network}

 The self-consistent formula, Eq.~\ref{eq:nj_stat_self}, giving the stationary mean-field occupancy is solved with the fixed-point method, using an empty network ($n_j=10^{-5}$) as an initial guess and iteratively inserting it into Eq.~\ref{eq:nj_stat_self} until the solution converges.
 Applied to the `toy' network of Fig.~\ref{fig:smallLyon}(a), this method yields spot occupancies $n_j$ that agree very well with the numerical results, as illustrated in Fig.~\ref{fig:smallLyon}(b), with a mean error per spot that does not exceed $\sim5\%$.
 Using the analytical stationary occupancy, the search time in seconds is computed with the help of Eq.~\ref{eq:stime_alpha_real}.
-Figure~\ref{fig:smallLyon}(c) demonstrates the excellent agreement with the simulation results, with the possible exception of the very competitive regime at high injection rates.
+Figure~\ref{fig:smallLyon}(c) demonstrates the excellent agreement with the simulation results, with the slight exception of the regime of harsh competition at high injection rates.